-Figure 1: Coronal T1-weighted magnetic resonance imaging of that child, showing the diffuse high intensity of the bilateral putamen and globus pallidus, which was more intense on the left than the right side. high attenuation in the contralateral caudate nucleus and putamen in computed tomography and high T1 signal in the affected striatum in MRI imaging.
+Figure 1: Coronal T1- weighted magnetic resonance imaging of that child, showing the diffuse high intensity of the bilateral putamen and globus pallidus which was more intense on left than on the right.
+Red arrows showing left putamen. high attenuation in the contralateral caudate nucleus and putamen in computed tomography and high T1 signal in the affected striatum in MRI imaging.
 Treatment includes strict glycemic control and correction of dehydration, along with anti-chorea medications.
 Four categories of drugs - antipsychotics, GABA receptor antagonists, selective serotonin reuptake inhibitors, and dopamine-depleting agents can be used as anti-chorea medications.
-Even though the exact duration of treatment is not known, symptoms usually resolve within 2-28 days.[5,6] CONCLUSION Neurocomplications, though rare, can occur in poorly controlled diabetes in the pediatric age group.
+Even though the exact duration of treatment is not known, symptoms usually resolve within 2-28 days.^[5,6] CONCLUSION Neurocomplications, though rare, can occur in poorly controlled diabetes in the pediatric age group.
 Close monitoring and strict glycemic control will help to prevent these complications and will improve their quality of life.
-Ethical approval The Institutional Review Board approval is not required.
+Ethical approval Institutional Review Board approval is not required.